-Please close all other applications on your computer or device except Skype or Zoom, to minimise distraction and free up internet bandwidth.
+Please close all other applications on your computer or device except Zoom, to minimise distraction and free up internet bandwidth.

 Sound and Bandwidth Testing

-If you’re not a regular Skype or Zoom user, I recommend testing your sound in advance of our first session using the Skype call testing service or having a call with someone else to ensure that your audio is working and the bandwidth is adequate.
+If you’re not a regular Zoom user, I recommend testing your sound in advance of our first session by having a call with someone else to ensure that your audio is working and the bandwidth is adequate.
 Depending on your computer and set up, it might be necessary for you to have a headset although sometimes it’s fine without it.
 If the audio or video quality is poor or bandwidth is problematic, we will turn off the video and try using just audio.

 Chair, Bed and Camera

 You will generally start the session in a chair.
 Position your webcam so that I have a clear view of your face and upper body.
-If possible, please have a bed/mat or something else supportive to lie on for breath work, that is soft enough for you to kick and hit on.
+If possible, please have another chair available nearby, as well as a bed/mat/sofa or something else supportive to lie on for breath work, that is soft enough for you to kick and hit on.
 We will use this in many of the sessions.
 Check in advance how you will transition from the chair to lying down, so that it’s not a disruptive move during the session.
 You’ll need to position the computer so that I can see you side on, and so as not to bump the computer when doing breath work.
 I will often turn off my camera at some point so that you can stay more with yourself and not be distracted by attending to the screen.

-It is useful to have another chair nearby so that you can arrange two chairs facing each other, a pillow/cushion that you wouldn’t mind hitting or squeezing.
-These may not be needed but are nice to have in case.
+It is useful to have a pillow/cushion that you wouldn’t mind hitting or squeezing.
+These may not be needed but are useful to have.

 Please wear unrestrictive clothing that you are comfortable sitting, standing, lying or moving around in.

 Initiating the Session